cdktf/cdktf-provider-vault/docs/dataVaultPolicyDocument.go.md

 - *Type:* *string

+A path in Vault that this rule applies to.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/vault/4.7.0/docs/data-sources/policy_document#path DataVaultPolicyDocument#path}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/vault/4.8.0/docs/data-sources/policy_document#path DataVaultPolicyDocument#path}

 ---